embeddedmz/ftpclient-cpp/README.md

 FTPClient.List("/", strList);
 ```

-To request a file remote size and mtime:
+To request a remote file's size and mtime:

 ```cpp
 /* create a helper object to receive file's info */